torsten-schenk/libbtree/bench/results.md

 Runs: 5

-Optimization: -O3
+Notable flags: -O3 -fPIC

-Results time is given in msec
+Result times are given in msec

+Note, that there is a huge difference in table "random insert elements", row "btree" when compiling the benchmark for qt4 vs qt5.
+The btree seems to benefit from memory previously allocated by qt5 qmap.

 ### random access
 | item | min | max | avg | median |